sourcegraph/handbook/content/people-ops/onboarding/onboarding-for-hiring-managers.md

    </td>
   </tr>
   <tr>
-   <td>On the teammates 6 month mark, and every six months after that, manager and teammate will be part of the 360 impact review cycle.
+   <td>On the teammates 6 month mark, and every six months after that, manager and teammate will be part of the 360 Impact review cycle.
    </td>
    <td>Hiring Manager & Teammate
    </td>